GoogleCloudPlatform/grpc-gcp-java/end2end-test-examples/echo-client/README.md

 `--interval`: Interval in ms between gRPC calls.
 For finite number of requests the default value is 0, 1000 ms otherwise.

-`--dropChannel`: Re-create the channel before each request.
+`--recreateChannelSeconds`: Re-create the channel after n seconds.
+This will not cancel an ongoing request.
 Not applicable with --async.
+Default: -1 = do not recreate the channel.

 `--timeout`: Timeout for each request in ms. (Default 60 minutes).